Stoke Prior, Worcestershire: Economy

 The Worcester and Birmingham Canal passes through the parish.
 In the 19th century, John Corbett turned the salt works in Stoke Prior into one of the largest in Europe.
 The tall chimney of the Stoke Salt Works was for many years a dominating landmark.
 Stoke Prior still houses the headquarters of LG Harris Ltd, a paint brush and decorators tool manufacturer (known locally as "Harris Brush" or just "The Brush").

-Sports
+Steam Rally

-Stoke Prior houses two football teams, Stoke Prior FC and Stoke Prior Youth FC, the main team being managed by Jamie Maycroft and the youth team being managed by Alan Banks.
-Both teams play their home games at Stoke Prior Sports and Country Club, with the adult team playing their games in the Bromsgrove and District Football League, whilst the youth team play in the Central Warwickshire Youth Football League.
+The Annual Steam Rally takes place on the 3rd weekend of September.
+The show started in a field behind the Ewe and Lamb Public House and is now hosted on a nearby farm less than a mile from where it first began.
+Stoke Prior Steam Rally was founded by the late Keith Shakespeare in 1990.
+Keith had previously organised rallies for the Birmingham Railway Museum and National Traction Engine Trust.
+Upon his death in 2019 running of the show passed to his Daughter Liz who with support from her husband Paul and mother Tracey, continues to organise the rally each year.